 - A unique combination of urban progression and traditional Chinese culture

-The demand for foreign teachers
+Demand for foreign teachers in Taiwan

 Choosing to teach in Taiwan is a great way to get your foot in the door, and you will learn just as much from the students as they do from you.
 English schools are very common here, especially in the larger cities.
 Teaching in Taiwan also gives you the option to travel during your off time, which you will have plenty of!
 The demand for English teachers in Taiwan is high, and the cost of moving there to teach is do-able, especially in the long run!
 Many people that start off in completely different careers end up teaching abroad, and they never look back!
 Taiwan is a great place to start a life, but it also works perfectly for people that want to start teaching abroad and maybe go somewhere else after a few years.

 The four main curriculums taught in Taiwan are IB, U.S./AP, local/mixed, and the National Curriculum for England.
 If you have experience teaching any of these, you’ll be able to easily secure an incredible teaching job in Taiwan.
 Even if you don’t have experience teaching any of these curriculums or you have no teaching experience at all, you’ll be able to get a great teaching job in Taiwan as a beginner teacher!

 Teaching IB in Taiwan